Chart Color Schemes

 Educational outcomes in Heyfield fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 10.1%, significantly lower than the Victorian average of 33.4%.
-Bachelor degrees are most common at 7.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (0.7%).
-Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding such qualifications - advanced diplomas at 9.4% and certificates at 33.8%.
-Educational participation is high, with 29.8% of residents currently enrolled in formal education: 12.0% in primary, 9.9% in secondary, and 2.2% in tertiary.
+The area's university qualification rate is 10.1%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees are the most common at 7.6%, followed by graduate diplomas (1.8%) and postgraduate qualifications (0.7%).
+Vocational credentials are prevalent, with 43.2% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (33.8%).
+Educational participation is high, with 29.8% of residents currently enrolled in formal education, comprising 12.0% in primary, 9.9% in secondary, and 2.2% in tertiary education.

 Frequently Asked Questions - Education